uc-cdis/cloud-automation/doc/api.md

 ### access-token

-Allocate a one-hour access-token for the given user.
+Allocate a one-hour access-token for the given user, or re-use one from cache if available.
 Assumes that a `fence` pod is running in the current environment.

 ```
-  gen3 api indexd-post-folder [user-email]
+  gen3 api access-token [user-email]
 ```

 ### new-program

-PENDING - not yet implemented

 Attempt to create a new program using a default template - suitable for dev accounts and testing.